mubaraqwahab/thinkdev/src/lessons/04-making-decisions.md

 ### `if` expression

+TODO: reword this section to make it clearer.

 Remember that the `if` statement is a _statement_; it doesn't produce a value like an expression.
 Consider the following piece of code: